 Momofuku Mylk Bar

-The Black Hoof: This restaurant has become a concept in Toronto and is situated next to the Rhum Bar by the same owner.
-You can’t make reservations here and that’s why this bar is a great option for a spontaneous dinner.
-This spot is still really popular so chances are you’ll have to wait a bit for a table, but it’s definitely worth the wait.
-Everything here is homemade and they’re cooking by the ‘nose to tail’ principal, where every part of the animal is being used.
+The Black Hoof: This Toronto-based restaurant is located next to the Rhum Bar, which shares the same ownership.
+Reservations aren't accepted, making it a great choice for spontaneous dining.
+It's still popular, so you might have to wait a bit for a table, but it's worth it.
+Everything here is homemade and cooked according to the nose-to-tail principle, using every part of the animal.

 928 Dundas St W, Toronto, Canada – theblackhoof.com

-69 Kensington Ave, Toronto, Canada – check de Facebook pagina
+69 Kensington Ave, Toronto, Canada – check the Facebook page

 Seven Lives

-Drake Hotel: without a doubt the most trendy hotel in Toronto.
-With a mere 19 rooms and an amazing rooftop bar where you can have a drink after a day in the city.
+- Drake Hotel: Without a doubt, the hippest hotel in Toronto.
+With only 19 rooms and a fantastic rooftop bar where you can enjoy drinks after a day exploring the city.

 Happy travels!

-TIP: discover more hotspot addresses and travel tips in my books DE AMSTERDAM CITY GUIDE & WANDERLUST!
+TIP: discover more great addresses and travel tips in my books THE AMSTERDAM CITY GUIDE & WANDERLUST!

-PSSSST…. did you know we have a lot more city guides?
+PSSSST... did you know we have many more city guides?

 WITH LOVE,